Easy Baked Shrimp DipJump to Recipe

 This shrimp version is equally good and maybe even better in some aspects.
 I like the chunks of shrimp in the dip.
-Plus, I like to add a little spice with a red chili pepper and some cheddar cheese for some sharpness.
+Plus, I like to add a little spice with a fresh red chili pepper and some cheddar cheese for some sharpness.

 Other good news?
 You literally use one pot for the entire recipe.
-You cook the dip ingredients, bake the dip, and serve the dip all in the same cast iron skillet!
+You cook the dip ingredients, bake the dip, and serve the shrimp dip all in the same cast iron skillet!
 Oh the joys of cast iron!